menu close

 At its core, AI refers to the development of machines that can mimic human intelligence to perform tasks that typically require human intervention.
 In cybersecurity, AI uses machine learning and pattern recognition to identify threats.
 Machine learning allows AI systems to recognise patterns in historical data and user behaviour, which helps predict and prevent attacks before they occur.

-Pattern recognition is essential in AI models because it helps identify attack vectors and unknown threats that may not have been detected using traditional security tools.
+Pattern recognition is essential in AI models because it helps enhance threat detection by identifying attack vectors and unknown threats that may not have been detected using traditional security tools.
 AI enables organisations to react quickly to any anomalies in network traffic, often before security teams even notice them.

 Machine learning and data mining in cybersecurity

-Machine learning algorithms are a key component of AI in cybersecurity.
+Machine learning algorithms are a key component of AI in cybersecurity, particularly in analysing historical data to enhance threat detection and automate responses.
 By analysing large datasets, these algorithms help identify threats faster than manual processes ever could.
-AI systems use data mining to dig through vast amounts of sensitive data, identifying threats based on patterns that would otherwise go unnoticed.
+AI systems use data mining to dig through vast amounts of sensitive data and existing data, identifying threats based on patterns that would otherwise go unnoticed.

 A simple example is phishing detection, where AI looks for specific patterns in emails that resemble phishing attacks.
 By analysing user behaviour and new data from ongoing threats, AI can alert security analysts to potential risks before they escalate into full-blown cyber attacks.